My Cart Close

 There are three options:.

 • Prescription retinoids work most quickly (4-12 weeks) with the most potential for side effects.
 There are newer, receptor-specific retinoids (tazarotene, adapalene) that are gentler, but often come with parabens and PEGs and other undesirables.
-Read your labels.
+Read your labels if avoiding specific ingredients is important to you.
+Retin-A Micro is a brand that may have fewer ingredients, so ask your dermatologist about that one.

 • Over-the-counter retinol products have a wide spectrum of efficacy and ingredient quality.
-Retinol itself is unstable, must be packaged properly, and is often combined with BHT.
-It’s also 20 times less potent than tretinoin, so adjust your expectations— you’ll wait longer for results.
+Retinol itself is unstable, must be packaged properly, and is often combined with butylated hydroxytoluene.
+It’s also 20 times less potent than tretinoin, so adjust your expectations—you’ll wait longer for results.
 Retinyl palmitate is another OTC alternative, but raises concern for photocarcinogenicity (accelerating skin cancer when exposed to UV light).

 Only you can decide what’s right for you.
 What’s your priority?
 If you’re out to decrease wrinkles and sun damage (and not considering pregnancy) then retinoid therapy is worth a try.
 If being totally non-toxic and natural is higher on your list, then most retinoid formulations are out, and you’ll probably want to consider a botanical oil high in Vitamin A and carotenoids.

-Yes, but not to the same extent when it comes to skin appearance.
+Yes, but not to the same extent as applying it topically when it comes to skin appearance.
 That said, a diet high in carotenoids has been shown to decrease the risk of multiple cancers (breast, ovarian, colorectal, and cervical), and the incidence of certain eye diseases.
 So why not incorporate the dietary Vitamin A no matter what you do with your skin?
-(Don’t go for the supplements, though—they carry a higher risk of toxicity and overdose.)
+(Don’t go for high-dose supplements, though—they carry a higher risk of toxicity and overdose.)

-Our Brighten Facial Serum has similar exfoliative effects, without irritation or redness, over a longer period of time.
+Our Brighten Facial Serum has brightening, exfoliative effects, without irritation or redness, over a longer period of time.

 Our Restore Facial Serum and Nectar Nourishing Drops are both rich in vitamin A and carotenoids, and very healing to sun-damaged skin with regular use.